modelica/ModelicaSpecification/Tutorial.md

 - Cardelli L.: "Typeful Programming", in E. J. Neuhold and M. Paul (Eds.): Formal description of Programming Concepts, Springer-Verlag, 1991.
 Also published as SRC Research Report 45, Digital Equipment Corporation.
 - Elmqvist H., F.E.
-Cellier, and M. Otter: ‘‘Object-oriented modeling of hybrid systems.’’
+Cellier, and M. Otter: "Object-oriented modeling of hybrid systems."
 In Proceedings of European Simulation Symposium, ESS’93.
 The Society of Computer Simulation, October 1993.
-- Franke R.: “Modeling and Optimal Design of a Central Solar Heating Plant with Heat Storage in the Ground Using Modelica”, Eurosim '98 Simulation Congress, Helsinki, Finland, April 14- 15, 1998.
+- Franke R.: "Modeling and Optimal Design of a Central Solar Heating Plant with Heat Storage in the Ground Using Modelica", Eurosim '98 Simulation Congress, Helsinki, Finland, April 14- 15, 1998.
 - Kågedal D.: "A Natural Semantics specification for the equation-based modeling language Modelica," LiTH-IDA-Ex-98/48, Linköping University, Sweden, 1998.